ultreyaonline/standalone/HOSTING.md

 Community size affects the number of emails processed.
 During the months leading up to when you are hosting a Weekend you will use an increased amount of email correspondence.
 (For example, a community of 800 local members might typically use 5K emails/mo in most months, but could use 13-15K emails in a month where they host a TD Weekend.)

-The Ultreya Application is ready-built for you to use Mailgun for the email-delivery service.
+The Ultreya Application is ready-built for you to use Mailgun or Emailit for the email-delivery service.
 But you can use any SMTP service that Laravel supports.

 ## Mailgun
 You can create a Mailgun account in just a couple minutes online at https://mailgun.com